Can You Use Gas Drops and Gripe Water Together? Answered!

 According to manufacturers, gas relief drops are safe for even the youngest of newborns.

 You can administer gas drops when your child starts displaying symptoms of discomfort related to excess gas.
-This typically occurs after a feeding or lying down overnight.

 It’s best to consult with a pediatrician about the right time to give your child gas drops.

-Gas Drops Before or After a Feeding?
+Gas Drops Before or After a Feeding

-Gas drops can be given both before and after a feeding.
 Since gas drops claim to improve the natural process of gas expulsion, some parents choose to administer them beforehand so that the simethicone can work its magic during digestion.

 Others choose to wait until after a feeding session in case the baby takes in excessive quantities of air while eating.

-How Long Do Gas Drops Take to Work?
+How Long Gas Drops Take to Work

 Gas relief drops are not scientifically backed.
 In fact, the research shows that gas drops may not be as effective in relieving gas as touted.
-Even the anecdotal evidence varies case by case.

-However, manufacturers and parents claim that they begin to alleviate symptoms within 10 minutes.
 Most gas relief drops can be administered up to 12 times per day, but always check the label and consult a pediatrician for dosing instructions.

 A screaming baby dressed in a white outfit and a white hat.